xindoucha/xindoucha.github.io/docs/about.md

 ---

 📷 Photography - I love photography, especially architectural photography and black-and-white photography.
 I like the visual experience brought by light and shadow.
-I have learn photography by myslf for a period of time, and I know a little about cameras.
+I have learn photography by myself for a period of time, and I know a little about camera.
 :::

 ::: danger Interest